-AHMA 210 Ancient History and Mediterranean Archaeology Interdisciplinary Seminar 2 or 4 Units
+AHMA 210 Ancient History and Mediterranean Archaeology Interdisciplinary Seminar 2 or 4 Units research interests.

-Team-taught by faculty from two different departments.
-The purpose is not only to expose students to a discipline other than their own, but to engage them directly in the application of that discipline to their own research interests.
 The topic and instructors will vary from year to year.
+Ancient History and Mediterranean Archaeology Interdisciplinary

+Terms offered: Spring 2018, Spring 2016, Spring 2015 Team-taught by faculty from two different departments.
+The purpose is not only to expose students to a discipline other than their own, but to engage them directly in the application of that discipline to their own